translate5/translate5/application/modules/editor/Plugins/Okapi/README.md

 * editable FPRMs are noted in Filters::GUIS
 * if e.g. "okf_xml" is editable, all variants will be editable as well, the editing-capabilities apply to the base-type

+### FPRM Quirks

+* OpenXML filter has "Maximal attribute size of xml attributes" parameter (maxAttributeSize) which affects ability to import large files.
+* Default value of maxAttributeSize.i was increased from 4MB to 40MB which worked fine for 300MB+ MS Office files

 ### BCONF: Properties based FPRMs